Monday, December 23, 2024

 At a closed meeting with members of the Commission, representatives of public organizations directly spoke about the lack of transparency of the selection.
 But this did not influence the decision.
 Why some were disqualified and others accepted remained a mystery.

-And here the role of Artem Sytnik, the ex-head of NABU, who was previously brought to justice for corruption violations, becomes interesting.
+And here the role of Artem Sytnik, the ex-head of NABU, who was even previously brought to justice for corruption violations, becomes interesting.
 Now he is the first deputy chairman of NAPC.

 Like, everything will happen with lightning speed - on February 25, the commission will announce the winner, who will be appointed as quickly as possible.
-The next step is replacing the substituents.
+The next step is to replace the substituents.
 Sytnik himself, by agreement with Vishnevsky and Kalmykov, will allegedly remain first deputy and will be responsible for financial control.
 Kalmykov will also receive the position of deputy.

 If some kind of force majeure happens, then the scheme will be different - Kalmykov is the chairman, and Vishnevsky is the deputy.